halannhile/destination-sharing-app/README.md

 ## Description:

-An app that allows users to share their favorite destinations and view other users' shared places.
+This is an app that allows users to share their favorite destinations and view other users' shared places.

 ## Functionalities:

 Full-stack MERN app with:

 * Authentication
-* CRUD
+* CRUD functionalities
 * Google Maps API

 ## A work in progress...